wi22b052/swarc-group4-umt/arc42/Abgabe.md

 </div>

-Demand an priorities can change over time, especially when working with software.
-Due to that, the system has to be able to be adapted.
-A system based on a SOA or MS approach would gurante this.
+Demand a priorities can change over time, especially when working with software.
+Due to that, the system must be able to be adapted.
+A system based on a SOA or MS approach would guarantee this.

 <div class="formalpara-title">

 **low maintenance cost**

 </div>
 When the university management tool is set up, it should take a minimum of time and cost to keep it running.
 This could be realised by an SOA or Monolithic approach.

-Demand an priorities can change over time, especially when working with software.
-Due to that, the system has to be able to be adapted.
-A system based on a SOA or MS approach would gurante this.
+Demands and priorities can change over time, especially when working with software.
+Due to that, the system must be able to be adapted.
+A system based on a SOA or MS approach would guarantee this.

 <div class="formalpara-title">